 Security analysts identify and assess security risks, analyze security data, and develop and implement security strategies to protect an organization’s technology infrastructure and data.
 Their duties and responsibilities include scanning and monitoring computer networks, systems, and applications for security vulnerabilities, to anticipate and protect against potential threats.
 They also create and maintain protocols, processes, and procedures to guard against cyber threats, unauthorized access, and data breaches.

-Security Analysts also take part in creating an organization’s disaster recovery plan for the company to follow in an emergency.
-That often includes planning how data is stored and backed up as well as how the organization can restore its network to proper function after a disaster or emergency.
+Security analysts may also create an organization’s disaster recovery plan for the company to follow in an emergency.
+That often includes planning how data is stored and backed up and how the organization can restore its network to proper function after a disaster or emergency.

 - Monitor computer networks for security issues

 - Investigate security breaches and other cybersecurity incidents

 - Install security measures and operate software to protect systems and information infrastructure, including firewalls and data encryption programs

 - Document security breaches and assess the damage they cause